arbor-sim/arbor/doc/cpp/morphology.rst

       Return the maximal set of segments and partial segments whose union is coterminous with the given :cpp:class:`mextent` in the placement.

+   .. cpp:function:: closest(double x, double y, double z) -> std::pair<mpoint, double>

+      Find the closest location to p.
+Returns the location and its distance from the input coordinates.

 Isometries
 ^^^^^^^^^^